zhampu/soc_tool_proposal/Proposal.md

 Station of Commons was featured in YLE news among the first organization to organize live event during Korona epidemy: https://yle.fi/uutiset/3-11269388

-=> Release of Station of Commons statement text.
+=> Release of Station of Commons of first situated tutorial.

 **Samuli Tanner:**
 He is one of the leading figure of electronic music in Finland.
 Samuli is both talented on accoustic instrument as on digital devices.
 Beside alternative sound practice, his most known bands include Dubstep/Down tempo "Clouds" duo with Evil Stöö, and electro folk band "Tiuu Helinä" signed on ElCamino record label.